Promptly-Technologies-LLC/dir-diary/pseudocode/pseudocode.md

     - Import the "map_project_folder" function from the "pseudocode_summarizer" module.
     - Call the "map_project_folder" function with the "startpath" parameter set to "." and assign the result to "paths_list".
     - Iterate over the "paths_list" and print the "path" and "modified" attributes of each entry.
-# pseudocode_summarizer\summarize.py
-2023-09-06 14:53:08
-The code is a function called `summarize_project_folder` that takes several parameters: `startpath`, `pseudocode_file`, `project_map_file`, `include`, `api_key`, `model_name`, and `temperature`.
-The function summarizes a project folder by generating pseudocode for the files in the folder.

-The function first creates `pseudocode_file` and `project_map_file` objects by appending `startpath` to their respective paths.
-Then, it maps the project folder using the `map_project_folder` function, which returns a list of `ProjectFile` objects.
-The function removes any files listed in the `.gitignore` file using the `remove_gitignored_files` function.

-Next, the function initializes an OpenAI chatbot using the `initialize_model` function.
-It then classifies the project files based on their roles using the `classify_files` function.
-The function filters the project files to keep only those with roles specified in the `include` list.

-The function reads the pseudocode file or creates a new one using the `read_pseudocode_file` function and obtains a list of `ModulePseudocode` objects.
-It filters the pseudocode summary to remove any files that have been deleted using the `remove_deleted_files_from_pseudocode` function.

-The function identifies new and modified files since the last summary using the `identify_new_and_modified_files` function.
-It combines the new and modified files into a list called `files_to_summarize`.

-If there are no files to summarize and the updated pseudocode is identical to the existing pseudocode, the function exits.
-Otherwise, for each file in `files_to_summarize`, the function queries the chatbot for an updated pseudocode summary using the `summarize_file` function.
-The generated pseudocode is added to the `updated_pseudocode` list.

-Finally, the function writes the updated pseudocode to the pseudocode file using the `write_pseudocode_file` function and returns.
 # pseudocode_summarizer\summarizer.py
 2023-09-06 14:54:04
 The code imports the necessary modules and types from various libraries.
 It defines a string variable `summarize_template` which contains a prompt for generating a pseudocode summary.